 While grieving the loss of his wife in 1913, Gideon Sundback designed the modern zipper.

 In 1929, marine scientist Archibald Huntsman invented “ice fillets,” the first quick-frozen food.

 There are more doughnut shops per capita in Canada than any other country.

 Canada has more inland waters and lakes than any other country in the world.

 The literacy rate in Canada is over 99%.

 The majority of Canadians live within 150 miles of the US border.

-For more information on Canada, with places to go, things to do, and costs, visit this guide to Canadian travel and learn more now.
+For more information on Canada, including places to go, things to do, and costs, visit my guide to Canadian travel and learn more now.